evolvingweb/sitediff/README.md

     - paths.yaml
   ```

-  This allows you to separate your configuration into logically groups.
+  This allows you to separate your configuration into logical groups.
   For example, generic rules for your site could live in a `generic.yaml` file,
   while rules pertaining to a particular update you're conducting could
   live in `update-8.2.yaml`.